splunk-soar-connectors/whois/release_notes/unreleased.md

 **Unreleased**
-* PAPP-33918: Patch-fix - Handle case of when returned Registrar-server is a URL instead of Domain Name.
+* Patch - Handled the case when returned Registrar-server is a URL instead of Domain Name [PAPP-33918]